 How to Read Motor Oil Ratings

 Let’s dive deeper into how to read the oil ratings set by the SAE.
-For starters, we want to look at the number that occurs before the W. We already covered that the W stands for winter.
-This number before the W shows how well the oil flows when used in lower temperatures.
+For starters, you want to look at the number that occurs before the W. I’ve already covered that the W stands for winter.
+The number before the W shows how well the oil flows when used in lower temperatures.
 If you live in a cold-weather climate, both the 5W and 10W oil are going to be a good option for you.
 However, the 5w oil will flow slightly better at first if temperatures are cold.

 10w30 is recommended as long as the minimum outside temperature is above 0°F. If your area hits lower temperatures during the winter months, you’ll want to swap it out for 5w30.